We Deal in Lead A Weird West Gunslinger Adventure Game

 If an outcome is unclear, query the Oracle.
 For a simple “yes or no” (“Does the outlaw see me?”) or straight-forward check (“Can I convince the seer to help me?”), roll 2d6 on the Favour or Sorrow table.

-Favour is broadly positive, sorrow is broadly negative.
-A complication adds an extra obstacle or development to the outcome.
+• A complication adds an extra obstacle or development to the outcome.

 For instance, you convince the seer to help you but they demand one of your rations in exchange.

-Favour or Sorrow Table #
+Favour or sorrow table #

 Result 2d6